 Empty commercial sites should be levied with additional charges until they are de-rated and used as residential property or refurbished and re-let as commercial properties.
 Similarly, vacant or derelict buildings and land banks that have planning permission should face levies where they are being hoarded, whether by the state or by private land owners.

 Simplification of the planning process

 It currently takes, on average, roughly 2 years from the time planning permission is first applied for until permission is granted and the first brick is laid on a site.
-This delay means that any attempt to drive down the price of property, by increasing supply, is highly likely to fail, and so the reduction of this delay is of immense importance to us.
-If we cannot increase the speed at which planning is granted, or rejected, planning will remain a very effective bottleneck in the system, ensuring the rest of the policies in this document are of limited use.
+If we cannot increase the speed at which planning is granted, or rejected, the planning process will function as a bottleneck in the system.

-As such one of the most important things we can do here is to standardise the planning requirements for new builds across the country, currently the standards differ from area to area, which increases the complexity of housing as each area must have its plan tailor made to the liking of the county manager.
-We will effectively be moving from building regulations to a system of minimum national standards, would decrease time in the planning process and allow developers to more effectively plan the delivery of houses.
+As such one of the most important things we can do here is to standardise the planning requirements for new builds across the country – currently the standards differ from area to area, which increases the complexity of housing as each area must have its plan tailor made to the liking of the county manager.
+Such a move, from a system of partially discretionary building regulations to a system of minimum national standards, would decrease time in the planning process and allow developers to more effectively plan the delivery of houses.